conradfeyt/SpecnoOfficeSpace/README.md

 Run `ng build` or preferably `npm run build` to build the project.
 The build artifacts will be stored in the `dist/` directory.

+## Deploy

+if hosting is setup correctly, run `firebase deploy` after building to deploy the project to firebase hosting.
+The deployment source will be read from the `dist/` directory.

 ## Code scaffolding

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.